matthewninja/crypsis/README.md

 ## Motivation
-(1) Sanitiation of webcontent as protection against innappropriate images.
+(1) Sanitation of webcontent as protection against innappropriate images through the replacement by a harmless image.
 For use in public administrative, professional, and parental environments.
 (2) User-chosen censorship of multimedia as protection against trigger-sensitive content.

 ## Installation